-CAUTION: Microsoft® sends out alerts regarding critical updates.
-To protect the computer from security breaches and computer viruses, install all critical updates from Microsoft as soon as you receive an alert.
+Microsoft sends out alerts regarding Windows updates, which may include security updates.
+To protect the computer from security breaches and computer viruses, install all updates from Microsoft as soon as you receive an alert.

-You can choose whether updates are installed automatically.
-To change the settings, type control panel in the taskbar search box, and then select Control Panel.
-Select System and Security, select Windows Update, select Change settings, and then follow the on-screen instructions.
+You can install these updates automatically.

+To view or change the settings:

+- Select the Start button, select Settings, and then select Update & Security. - Select Windows Update, and then follow the on-screen instructions. - To schedule a time for installing updates, select Advanced Options, and then follow the on-screen instructions.